MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Start-CsExMeetingMigration.md

 ## PARAMETERS

 ### -Identity
 Specifies the Identity of the user account to be to be modified.
+A user identity can be specified by using one of four formats:
+1. The user's SIP address
-A user identity can be specified by using one of four formats: 1) the user's SIP address; 2) the user's user principal name (UPN); 3) the user's domain name and logon name, in the form domain\logon (for example, litwareinc\kenmyer) and 4) the user's Active Directory display name (for example, Ken Myer).
+2. The user's user principal name (UPN)
+3. The user's domain name and logon name, in the form domain\logon (for example, litwareinc\kenmyer)
+4. The user's Active Directory display name (for example, Ken Myer).
 You can also reference a user account by using the user's Active Directory distinguished name.

 ```yaml
 Type: UserIdParameter